Plains, Georgia: History

 Originally inhabited by the Muscogee people, three small settlements existed close to what would become Plains by the 1840s: Lebanon, Magnolia Springs, and Plains of Dura.
 In 1885, a significant turning point occurred when a major east–west railroad extended into the area and led to the three settlements being consolidated into one.
 As railway access expanded into the region in response to increased cotton farming, these settlements coalesced closer to the new railway location.
 As businesses rapidly developed, local businessmen successfully petitioned the Georgia State Legislature to shorten "Plains of Dura" to simply "Plains."
 The city was incorporated in 1896.

 Plains continued to experience growth fueled by cotton cultivation into the early 20th century.
 A substantial school and the pioneering Wise Sanitarium were both built in the 1920s.
-Despite branching into peanut cultivation, the city’s prosperity mostly eroded during the Great Depression and its once vital train depot permanently ceased passenger operations in 1951.
+Despite branching into peanut cultivation, the city’s prosperity mostly eroded during the Great Depression and by 1951 the city’s once vital train depot after years of declining demand and profitability permanently ceased passenger operations.

-The city remained a small and quiet one until the political ascent of Plains native Jimmy Carter.
+The city remained a small and quiet one until the unexpected political ascent of Plains native Jimmy Carter.
 In 1971, he became Georgia's governor.
-In 1976, although barely known outside of Georgia, he ran as a dark horse candidate for President of the United States, winning that election and serving as president from 1977 to 1981.
+In 1976, although mostly unknown outside of Georgia, he ran as a dark horse candidate for President of the United States, using the former train depot as his campaign headquarters.
+After unexpectedly winning that election over incumbent President Gerald Ford, Carter served one term as president from 1977 to 1981.
+He returned to Plains with his wife and family after losing the 1980 presidential election in a landslide to Republican Party nominee Ronald Reagan.
 During the 1976 presidential election and for many years afterwards, the city saw a giant influx in tourism due to Carter's name, with nearly 10,000 people (around 18 times the population of Plains) pouring into the community daily.